undnull/atmospherics/README.md

 # Atmospherics
+## Textures
+Atmospherics replaces a bunch of UI and HUD textures to flatter/simpler ones.
+##### Planned stuff with textures
+- [ ] Replace the Settings background texture
+- [ ] Add a custom menu background

 ## Shaders
-Atmospherics adds a bunch of post-processing shaders using [Canvas Renderer](https://github.com/grondag/canvas/releases) pipelines.
+Atmospherics adds a bunch of post processing effects using `transparency` pipeline.
+"Fabulous" quality is required!
-Please notice that Canvas is in early development stage and may break.
 Some of shaders are ported from my Source Engine mod called [Refraction](https://github.com/undnull/refraction).
+##### Planned stuff with shaders
+- [ ] World curvature (1.17 core shaders)
+- [ ] Hand post processing (probably 1.17)
+- [ ] Support for Canvas Renderer (through some workaround)

 ## Music
 Atmospherics adds a bunch of new music tracks to the game making the gameplay experience richer.
 I try to add only non-copyrighted music so content creators